 You may vote in person.
-If you attend the meeting at the location set forth in the accompanying Notice of 2019 Annual General Meeting, you may vote by delivering your completed proxy card in person or you may vote by completing a ballot.
+If you attend the meeting at the location set forth in the accompanying Notice of 2022 Annual General Meeting, you may vote by delivering your completed proxy card in person or you may vote by completing a ballot.
 Ballots will be available at the meeting.
-If you attend the meeting in person you will need to bring an acceptable form of photo identification, such as a driver's license or passport.
+If you attend the meeting in person, you will need to bring an acceptable form of photo identification, such as a driver's license or passport, along with evidence of your ownership of shares of the Company as of the record date.